dsh311/TileTweezers/README.md

 1) ![Open Folder Icon](/TileTweezers/Controls/TileEditorControl/TileEditorImages/openimage.png)  On the left side, either draw a tileset using the paint tools or choose the "Open File" button and select an already made tileset image.
 2) ![Stamp Select Icon](/TileTweezers/Controls/TileEditorControl/TileEditorImages/stampgridselect.png)
-With the "Stamp Select" tool active, select the region on the left side of the user interface, which has the tileset, and move your cursor to the right side and stamp onto the tilemap.
+With the "Stamp Select" tool active, select the region on the left side of the user interface, which has the tileset.
 ![TileTweezers](docs/TileTweezer_CreateMap.gif)
 4) ![Grid Stamp Icon](/TileTweezers/Controls/TileEditorControl/TileEditorImages/stampgrid.png) Move your cursor to the right side (the tilemap area).
 The selected region from the left side will appear under the cursor when the "Stamp Grid" tool  is chosen.
 5) Click to stamp the image that appears under the cursor onto the tilemap.